isomerpages/moe-zhonghuapri/_general-info/MOE Sexuality Programme.md

 </tr>
 </tbody>
 </table>
-<p>INFORMATION FOR PARENTS</p>
+<p><strong>INFORMATION FOR PARENTS</strong>
-<p>8.
+<br>8.
 Parents may opt their children out of Sexuality Education lessons,
-and/or supplementary Sexuality Education programmes by MOE-approved external providers.</p>
+and/or supplementary Sexuality Education programmes by MOE-approved external providers.
-<p>9.
+<br>9.
 Parents who wish to opt their children out of the Sexuality Education
 lessons need to complete an opt-out form.
-This form will be communicated to parents at the start of the year and is also available <a href="https://form.gov.sg/69673f6b4c1989192813d9c5" rel="noopener nofollow" target="_blank">here</a> .The completed opt-out form is to be submitted by 13/02/2026.</p>
+This form will be communicated to parents at the start of the year and is also available <a href="https://form.gov.sg/69673f6b4c1989192813d9c5" rel="noopener nofollow" target="_blank">here</a> .The completed opt-out form is to be submitted by 13/02/2026.
-<p>10.
+<br>10.
 Parents can contact the school at 62835413 for discussion or to seek
 clarification about the school’s Sexuality Education programme.</p>
 <p></p>
 <p></p>